 I completed my PTLLS micro-teach assessment yesterday; this involved teaching a 30-minute lesson with my peers as the students.
 I decided to choose a subject from my area of current teaching - the binary number system.
 I teach binary numbers to my 2nd years but had to make a few changes to the format to suit the PTLLS class.

 Yesterday, I built a small Stirling engine from a cardboard kit.
 The kit included 4 cardboard pages of pre-punched parts, metal base plates & plastic side strips, a foam displacement piston, a few metal rods & plastic bearings and a latex glove.
-The kit is very well made and the instructions are fairly clear but there are few pictures.

 Here's a time-lapse video I made of a Magic Garden kit, with pictures taken every 10 minutes over approximately 24 hours.